wpxqw/mwqc/docs/README.md

 ![alt Translate Messages of WooCommerce Product Catalog and/or Inquiry plugin](images/wpml-translate-messages.jpg)

 **Note:** After the scan, WPML will show you two domains - ms-wc-catalog-inquiry and woocommerce - next to "WooCommerce Product Catalog and/or Inquiry" in "Strings in the plugins" section.
 You don't need to translate the string in woocommerce domain because their translation will be provided by the WooCommerce.
 WPML shows them here because they are being used in "WooCommerce Product Catalog and/or Inquiry" plugin.

 ## FAQS
 - **How to hide inquiry form when inquiry cart is empty?**
 Enclose your form's shortcode in my *[mwqc_if_non_empty_cart]* shortcode.
 Example: ***[mwqc_if_non_empty_cart]***[contact-form-7 id="58"]***[/mwqc_if_non_empty_cart]***

 - **How do you prevent inference of hidden-priced product's price from the inquiry cart totals?**
 By replacing prices in the totals section with the price (replacement) text set in backend for that hidden-priced product.

 - **If inquiry cart has multiple hidden-priced products, which product's price text is used in the inquiry cart totals?**
 The text of the first hidden-priced product that was added to the inquiry cart.

 - **Can customer add a hidden-priced product to shopping cart?**
 Yes.
 If you don't want to allow it, enable "Revoke Cart" for that product.

-- **Can customer checkout a hidden-priced product?**
-Yes.
-If you don't want to allow it, enable "Revoke Cart" for that product.

 - **Will the price of a hidden-priced product hidden or visible during checkout?**
 It will be visible.
-We don't disturb shopping cart and checkout form in any way.
+Plugin doesn't disturb shopping cart and checkout form in any way.
+Once a product is added to cart, it can be checked out.

 - **Is output of *[mwqc_cart_4_email]* shortcode plain text or HTML?**
 It is HTML.
-If inquiry form is made in Contact Form 7, you will need to mark the " Use HTML content type" checkbox on the mail tab on the form edit screen in backend.
+If inquiry form is made in Contact Form 7, you will need to check the "Use HTML content type" checkbox on the mail tab on the form edit screen in backend.
 Gravity Forms by default sends HTML email.

 - **Are product prices hidden/visible in the output of *[mwqc_cart_4_email]* shortcode?**
 This output is a trimmed version of the inquiry cart.
 If a product price is hidden in the inquiry cart, it will also be hidden in the output of this shortcode.
 Please note, currently inquiry cart's total and tax are not available in this output.

+## Changelog

+**2021-07-03 - Version 1.0.1**
+  - Made localization ready.
+  - Added WPML Compatibility.
+  - Made layout of the inquiry cart configurable by hiding UI elements (e.g price column, total section) using attributes in [mwqc_cart] shortcode.
+**2021-06-22 - Version 1.0.0**
+  - Initial Release